A Quick Guide To Study Anywhere But Home

-If you already have everything you need in your device, go somewhere without Wi-Fi.
+Do you really need Wi-Fi?If you already have everything you need in your device, go somewhere without Wi-Fi.
 You won't have the constant temptation of checking your Twitter or Instagram account and will avoid procrastination, the number one student enemy.

 Don’t forget to eat and drinkBring a couple of snacks with you and reward yourself when you’ve done, for example, an hour of studying.
 Also, keep yourself hydrated, but don’t overdrink coffee.
 Water or tea should go a long way, both for your concentration and health.

 Study and travelAs a travel addict, one of my major concerns as a student was having to study during my trips.
 With the growing popularity of exchange programs and with so many cheap flights at the distance of one click, no wonder that so many students are trying to complete their assignments on the road.
 I had to work in overnight trains, while waiting for a flight in the airport or even on planes and I found out it doesn’t need to be an unpleasant experience.
 Make sure to sit up straight and guarantee you’re not suffering any physical strain while you work.
 Even small discomforts can eventually result in more serious health problems, so be extra careful with that!

 Last and most importantly…Set up a good work environment.
 It is counterproductive to study for extended hours at a time feeling uncomfortable.
 Ergonomics, which is the design of an equipment in a way that makes it comfortable and effective for people, is crucial for it.
 If you have a tablet, for example, I’m sure you’ve experienced some strain on your eyes, back or neck when trying to read or write on it.
 Solutions for this problem are scarce, but recently Silesian Case released an ergonomic tablet stand and briefcase that perfectly handles it.
 It allows you to use your tablet on your lap, anywhere, ensuring that your screen is elevated and improving your body posture.
 It also works as a case that carries and protects your tablet and accessories.